Theory and interpretability of Quantum Extreme Learning Machines: a Pauli-transfer matrix approach: Introduction

 A specific QRC variant without any coherently evolving internal state is the QELM \cite{wilson_quantum_2019,fujii_quantum_2020,mujal_opportunities_2021,sakurai_quantum_2022}.
 Its classical counterpart, the `extreme learning machine', is essentially a feedforward network with fixed internal architecture \cite{huang_extreme_2006}, similarly to a random-feature model \cite{rahimi_random_2007}.
+QELMs are capable of various ML tasks, such as image classification and time series forecasting.
 A QELM differs from a conventional quantum neural network with fixed internal parameters in two important ways: first, instead of gate-based architectures, it typically employs the natural dynamics of a physical quantum system (a reservoir).
-Second, instead of optimizing a measurement output for a certain task, one collects multiple unspecific measurements into a large readout vector and feeds it into a classical regression or classification algorithm.
-The main task in optimizing QELMs thus consists in tuning the quantum properties of the reservoir to maximize information processing and being able to properly decode relevant features from the measurements \cite{martinez-pena_dynamical_2021,domingo_optimal_2022,hayashi_impact_2023,gotting_exploring_2023,innocenti_potential_2023,kobayashi_coherence_2024,cindrak_enhancing_2024,schutte_expressivity_2025,martinez-pena_inputdependence_2025,lorenzis_entanglement_2025,vetrano_state_2025}.
+Second, instead of optimizing a measurement output for a certain task, one usually collects multiple unspecific measurements into a large readout vector and feeds it into a classical regression or classification algorithm.
+The main task in optimizing QELMs thus consists in tuning the quantum properties of the reservoir to maximize information processing and being able to properly decode relevant features from the measurements \cite{martinez-pena_dynamical_2021,domingo_optimal_2022,hayashi_impact_2023,gotting_exploring_2023,innocenti_potential_2023,kobayashi_coherence_2024,cindrak_engineering_2025,schutte_expressivity_2025,martinez-pena_inputdependence_2025,lorenzis_entanglement_2025,vetrano_state_2025}.
 Identifying possible quantum advantages, e.g., related to the exponentially large Hilbert space into which data is encoded, is an active research topic \cite{schuld_effect_2021,mujal_opportunities_2021,shin_exponential_2023,gotting_exploring_2023,kornjaca_largescale_2024,schutte_expressivity_2025}.
-However, the exponential concentration effect emerging for large qubit numbers is a phenomenon closely related to barren plateaus \cite{mcclean_barren_2018,larocca_barren_2025} that can strongly reduce QELM performance \cite{xiong_fundamental_2023}.
+However, the exponential concentration effect emerging for large qubit numbers is a phenomenon conceptually related to barren plateaus and can strongly reduce QELM performance \cite{xiong_fundamental_2023}.